 - Ensure crowded teeth are appropriately spaced

 How do I know if I need orthodontic treatment?

-If your jaw is misaligned or you have crowded, crooked, protruding or missing teeth, you may notice some difficulty with eating, chewing foods or speaking.
+If you have a misaligned jaw or crowded, crooked, protruding or missing teeth, you may notice some difficulty with eating, chewing foods or speaking.
 Patients can also sometimes experience pain or muscle tension, or painful symptoms in their jaw if the problem is related to TMJ (temporomandibular joint) Disorder.

 How long does orthodontic treatment take?

-Because each patient is different, your dentist or orthodontist will estimate the duration of your treatment based on your specific case.
+Each patient is different, so your dentist will estimate the duration of your treatment based on the specifics of your unique case.

 The severity of your orthodontic issue, your age, the treatment method used and other factors can influence how long your treatment will take.
 Generally, you’ll visit your dentist or orthodontist regularly for a period of months or years.

-The orthodontic treatment process typically takes longer for adults than teens or children.
+Adults typically take longer to treat than teens or children.
 Most people will wear orthodontic braces for approximately 2 years.
 You’ll receive specific instructions from your orthodontist to help you achieve the intended results from your treatment.